OpusCapita/pim-integrations-expression-unit-test-examples/README.md

 # stprj-expression-unit-test-examples
 ## How to Prepare:
+- First you need to clone this repository and with the submodule.
+For this type `git clone --recursive <this repository>`
-- Go to the unitTestLibrary Folder and type `npm install` into the terminal
+- Than `cd unitTestLibrary` and type `npm install`
-- Go to the example folder and type `npm install` into the terminal
+- After that you need to type `cd ../example` and type `npm install`
 ## How to start the example:
 - Go to the root directory of this library and type `npm start`